fierascu/blrParseSitemap/README.md

 - Log4j for logging,
 - Google translate apis.

-## Installation
+## Installation and build

-Just run it from intelliJ or maven.
+Just run it from intelliJ or use  maven "package" target.
+Use "java -jar target/blrParseSitemap-1.0-SNAPSHOT-jar-with-dependencies.jar " to run resulted fat jar.

 ## Tests